-An item can be copied \\\\, pasted \\\\ or deleted \\\\ with the toolbar icons.
-The pasted item will be placed at the current cursor position.
+🔃 , pasted 💼 or deleted 📝 with the toolbar icons.
+The pasted An item can be copied item will be placed at the current cursor position.

-The item background color can be changed with the toolbar icon \\\\\.
+The item background color can be changed with the toolbar icon 2.
 The assigned color will be saved in your project file.